chaminda204/cpm-go/readme.txt

     vagrant up

 4) The OpenMRS web app is now viewable at http://192.168.33.10:8080/openmrs/.
-Login with username "admin" and password "Admin123" and follow the prompts there to finish installation.
+Login (username: admin, password: Admin123) and follow the prompts there to finish installation.
 When prompted, set the MySQL root password to "OpenMRS".